cakephp/docs/en/models/data-validation.rst

 .. php:staticmethod:: fileSize($check, $operator = null, $size = null)

     This rule allows you to check filesizes.
 You can use ``$operator`` to decide the type of comparison you want to use.
-All the operators suppored by :php:func:`~Validation::comparison()` are supported here as well.
+All the operators supported by :php:func:`~Validation::comparison()` are supported here as well.
 This method will automatically handle array values from ``$_FILES`` by reading from the ``tmp_name`` key if ``$check`` is an array an contains that key::